mimiframework/Mimi.jl/docs/src/howto/howto_1.md

 The `connect` calls are responsible for making internal connections between any two components held by a composite component, similar to `connect_param!` described in the Model section below.

-As mentioned above, conflict resolution refers to cases where two subcomponents have identically named parameters, and thus the user needs to explicitly demonstrate that they are aware of this and create a new external parameter that will point to all subcomponent parameters with that name.
+As mentioned above, conflict resolution refers to cases where two subcomponents have identically named parameters, and thus the user needs to explicitly demonstrate that they are aware of this and create a new shared model parameter that will point to all subcomponent parameters with that name.
 For example, given leaf components `A` and `B`:

 ```julia
 @defcomp Leaf1 begin